 Ask the Court to Waive Your Filing Fee

 A Washington Forms Online interview.
 Do-it-yourself court forms and instructions on LawHelp Interactive.
-Use this if you cannot afford to pay the filing fee to start new case.
-A judge will look at your financial information and decide if you qualify for a waiver under General Rule 34.
+Use this if you cannot afford to pay the filing fee to start a new case.
+A judge will look at your financial information and decide if you qualify for a waiver under Washington Courts' General Rule 34.

 - What will this interview do?
 Who can get a fee waiver?
 What do I need before I start?
 What does my computer need?
 Ready to get started?